 A traditional explanation of cost centers versus profit centers holds that “while profit centers are operated with a focus on bringing in revenue, cost centers are not associated with the direct generation of profits.”
 While this explanation is accurate from an accounting standpoint, there’s no question that a help desk can function as a profit center whether it functions for an internal or external customer.

-It’s true that help desks are usually viewed as cost centers.
+It’s true that IT service management (ITSM) help desks are usually viewed as cost centers.
 In fact, industry studies show that five of eight help desks are perceived as cost centers by other departments within their companies.
 It’s also true that the metrics associated with a help desk usually involve things like agent productivity, cost per call, and other measures of efficiency.
 However, savvy managers have found that changing how the help desk is perceived lays down a path to it becoming a profit center.

 History of the help desk